zenorogue/newconformist/README.md

 the `1`-`9` keys, `0` to stop, `r` to reverse.)

 `-bandlen`: when animating a band, tells you what parameters should be given to make a loop.

+`-mergesides`: if you generate multiple sides manually (with -cbi or -cbo), it is necessary to use this after each of them.

 `-chessmap <x> <y>`: instead of loading an image, display the hyperbolic straight line from <x1,y1> to <x2,y2>, and the orthogonal line passing throough <x,y>, with markers each 1 hyperbolic unit.